apify/apify-docs/content/docs/monitoring/monitor_multiple_tasks.md

 Now let's ensure that your data have the correct format.

 We have used four actors from [Apify Store](https://apify.com/store).
 Each actor will return a differently structured [dataset]({{@link storage/dataset.md}}), so we need to validate them using a different schema.
-To do this, you can use the tasks' IDs or filter the them by their names.
+To do this, you can use the tasks' IDs or filter them by their names.

 1. Open the **Validating by a schema** section and select the **Enable schema validation** option.